 In New York State, there are 76 facilities with combined sewer systems (CSS) and nearly 1000 combined sewer overflow (CSO) locations, which are required to have a State Pollutant Discharge Elimination System (SPDES) permit.

-and maintenance procedures that optimize the treatment facility and combined sewer system to maximize the capture and treatment of CSOs.The LTCP outlines practices and technologies in addition to BMPs, that reduce the frequency of CSO discharges or eliminate CSOs entirely.
-For more information on about LTCPs, see visit Long Term Control Plan (LTCP) Requirements web page.
+Best management practices are operational and maintenance procedures that optimize the treatment facility and combined sewer system to maximize the capture and treatment of CSOs.The LTCP outlines practices and technologies in addition to BMPs, that reduce the frequency of CSO discharges or eliminate CSOs entirely.
+For more information on LTCPs, visit Long Term Control Plan (LTCP) Requirements web page.

 Find out if you live or recreate in a CSO community